 Herd immunity is a term used to describe when enough people have protection — either from previous infection or vaccination — that it is unlikely a virus or bacteria can spread and cause disease.
 As a result, everyone within the community is protected even if some people do not have any protection themselves.

-Yes, any person age 5 or older can receive a flu vaccine and COVID-19 vaccine at the same time.
+Yes, any person age 6 months or older can receive a flu vaccine and COVID-19 vaccine at the same time.
 The same is true for any other needed vaccines as well.
-However, children younger than age 5 are not authorized to receive the COVID-19 vaccine at this time.

 There are no microchips or other additives in the COVID-19 vaccines.
 When new medical treatments or other technologies arrive, there are often rumors that those things will be used to track or control our behaviors.
 Quick advances in technology can make people nervous, but this rumor is false.